ibcn-cloudlet/dianne/doc/gettingstarted.md

 Deploy your first neural network
 ----------------------------------

-Once you have DIANNE up and running, it's a good idea to check if everything is working accordingly by deploying a model and evaluating it on some data.
+Once you have DIANNE up and running, it's a good idea to check if everything is working correctly by deploying a model and evaluating it on some data.
 The easiest way to do this is by downloading a preconfigured dataset & neural network model using the `gradle` tool:

 	./gradlew datasets -Pwhich=MNIST
 	./gradlew models -Pwhich=tutorial_1